EfeAraz/RSA-Socket/README.md

 - [ ] Protection against DoS and other types of attacks
 ---
 # Description
-C++ Project that uses OpenSSL's high level cryptographic functions (evp) to encyrpt/decrypt messages and send/recieve using sockets
+C++ Project that uses OpenSSL's high level cryptographic functions (evp) to encyrpt/decrypt messages and send/recieve messages using sockets

 ## Dependencies